BuzzCrafted/BuzzCrafted/README.md

 🚀 Here's a little about me
 </h3>

-- I'm a Sophomore, Pursuing my BS Degree in "Data Science & Applications" along with that I'm B.tech undergrad in "Electronics & Communication Engineering"
+- I'm a tech enthusiast Pursuing my BS Degree in "Data Science & Applications" along with that I'm B.tech undergrad in "Electronics & Communication Engineering"
 - Passionate about Technologies especially in Software Development, Web Development, Data Science, ML and DevOps (Last but not the least, SPACE :)
 - Looking forward to connect, collaborate & create with other developers.
 - Learning more tools and technologies to enhance my tech stack & contribute to projects.
-- Currently learing About -> AWS
+- Currently learing About -> AWS, Azure, GCP

 ###